European Factors to Watch-Shares seen opening slightly lower

 (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon - see cpurl://apps.cp./cms/?pageId=livemarkets for site in development.
 See the bottom of the report)

-LONDON, April 12 European stocks were seen opening slightly lower on Tuesday, with weak-looking results from Alcoa potentially weighing on mining stocks.
+LONDON, March 23 European stocks were seen opening slightly lower on Wednesday, having retreated in the previous session after deadly attacks in Brussels hit travel, leisure and luxury goods stocks.

-Spreadbetters at IG expected Britain's FTSE 100 to open down by around 9 points, or 0.2 percent lower.
-Germany's DAX was seen down by open 7 points, or 0.1 percent lower, while France's CAC was seen down by 11 points, or 0.3 percent lower.
+Financial spreadbetters expected Britain's FTSE 100 to open down by 13 points, or 0.2 percent lower.
+Germany's DAX was seen down by 10 points, or 0.1 percent lower, while France's CAC was seen down by 2 points, or flat in percentage terms.

-Metals company Alcoa Inc on Monday reported a lower quarterly profit, with results hurt by low commodity prices, the strong U.S. dollar and plant closures or divestments, but the company's top executive said he expected aluminum demand to grow faster than supply this year.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.